lpodkalicki/blog/README.md

 ## Any Question?
 Need Help?

-For comments specific to a blog post, feel free to leave a comment below the post.
-Otherwise, feel free to send me an mail at lpodkalicki@gmail.com.
+Please send me an mail at lpodkalicki@gmail.com.